LOS GIGANTES: GIANT PUPPETS

-- Pinatas de Calaveras Gigantes: piñatas create by area youth groups competing to win prize money for classroom supplies.
+- Extravagancia de Piñatas: piñatas create by area youth groups competing to win prize money for classroom supplies.
 Visitors are encouraged to vote for their favorite pinatas.

-- Altars created by youth groups and community members displayed in the majestic Ritz Theater at 715 N. Chaparral.
+- Altars created by youth groups and community members displayed in the Ritz Theater at 715 N. Chaparral.
 Visitors may pay tribute to deceased loved ones at the Community Altar.

 - Community altar – The public is invited to add photos and/or leave a message to a deceased loved one with the materials provided.

 ARCHITECTURE STUDENT DESIGN COMPETITION: Del Mar Architecture & Drafting Students

-- Dia de los Muertos Mural at Starr and Lower Broadway: In 2011, K Space Contemporary artists Ricardo Ruiz, Gerald Lopez, Jimmy Pena and Day Wheeler painted a mural at the Starr Street stairwell leading to the bluff of downtown.
+- Dia de los Muertos Mural at Starr and Lower Broadway: In 2011, K Space Contemporary artists Ricardo Ruiz, Gerald Lopez, Jimmy Pena and Day Wheeler painted the mural at the Starr Street stairwell leading to the bluff of downtown.

 - Loteria Mural – 319 Chaparral – Completed in October 2015, the mural includes an entire deck of artist-designed Loteria cards.
-It is possibly the largest outdoor mural in Corpus Christi.
+Loteria includes the work of 50 South Texas artists.

 WATCH ART DEMONSTRATIONS or MAKE YOUR OWN:

 - TAMUCC Printmakers: TAMUCC Printmaking students set up an on-site woodcut print shop where shoppers can select their image and have their own poster or t-shirt printed.
-This event helps raise money for TAMUCC’s Printmaking students to attend national career-building conventions.
+This raises money for TAMUCC’s Printmaking students to attend national career-building conventions.

 - TAMUCC and Del Mar College Student Art Associations: Along with selling their own artwork, members of Del Mar and TAMUCC’s Student Art Association create Dia de los Muertos items like sugar skulls and tissue paper flowers to raise money for their Student Art Association projects.
 Be sure to stop by!

 - HOLD STEADY IRON POURING CREW: Next to the Ritz, watch the sparks fly, while TAMUCC Art Department Chair Jack Gron and his Hold Steady Crew make tile and skull sculptures from iron.
 Guests can purchase a “scratch-block” mold to create their own design.
 The Crew will cast your iron masterpiece for you to pick up later.
 Proceeds benefit the TAMUCC Art Department.
-This is a spectacle that lights up the night!
+This spectacle lights up the night!